vlasta81/ExpressNet/ExpressNet/README-EN.md

 ## Download

-The current library can be downloaded here: **DOWNLOAD**
+The current library can be downloaded here: **[DOWNLOAD](https://github.com/vlasta81/ExpressNet/blob/master/ExpressNet/README-EN.md)**

 ## Installation

-In Visual Studio, add a reference to the dll library **blabla.dll** or compile your own.
+In Visual Studio, add a reference to the dll library **ExpressNet.dll** or compile your own.

 ## Usage